DevTracer - The Trace Monitor for Software Developers and

 -

-Client site debugging
+Customer site debugging

 Solve problems after the application has been deployed.
 Often a debugger is not available, and tracing is the only means of debugging.